unrealwork/atsd-use-cases/research/expatriation/README.md

 The [Internal Revenue Service](https://www.irs.gov/) (IRS) of the United States releases quarterly reports tracking the number of expatriated citizens processed in the previous three-month period.
 The reports are announced via the [Federal Register](https://www.federalregister.gov/) which is the primary publication medium of the federal government and used by a number of agencies as an outreach arm to the public.

-Ostensibly, the tax bureau maintains these records instead of [Citizenship and Immigration Services](https://www.uscis.gov/) (CIS) because the IRS uses that information to adjudicate decisions regarding those expatriating citizens upon whom the [Expatriation Tax](https://www.irs.gov/individuals/international-taxpayers/expatriation-tax) should be levied.
+Ostensibly, the tax bureau maintains these records instead of [Citizenship and Immigration Services](https://www.uscis.gov/) (CIS) because the IRS uses that information to adjudicate decisions regarding those expatriating citizens upon whom the [Expatriation Tax](https://www.irs.gov/individuals/international-taxpayers/expatriation-tax) is levied.

 Previous articles tracking United States expatriation: